aslak3/cpu/README.md

 * Clear instruction
 * Simple status bits: zero, negative, carry
 * ALU operations including
-  - add, add with carry, subtract, subtract with carry, increment, decrement, and, or, xor, not, shift left, shift right, copy, negation, etc
+  - add, add with carry, subtract, subtract with carry, signed and unsigned 8 bit to 16 bit multiply, increment, decrement, and, or, xor, not, shift left, shift right, copy, negation, etc
 * ALU operations are of the form DEST <= DEST op OPERAND, or DEST <= op DEST
   - ALUMI operates with an immediate operand, eg. add r0,#123
 * Conditional and uncoditional jumps and branches: always, on each flag set or clear with don't cares